-Quantity Item Description Price Range Check List 1 Small Journal or Sketchbook and Pen (Optional) Outward Bound provides small journals but if you're a big writer then you may wish to bring an additional lightweight, paperback journal or sketchbook.
-1 Camera (Optional) There is a shared course camera and images from the course will be uploaded to Facebook and participants notified if you prefer to not bring your own camera.
-1 Watch w/ Alarm (Optional) Should be inexpensive, durable, & waterproof.
-Some instructors may request that you leave your watch behind. \$10 - \$50 1 pr Rock Climbing Shoes (Optional) The classic rock climbing shoe is a close-fitting shoe built with suede leather or a suede and fabric combination upper that is sewn or bonded to a smooth, "sticky" rubber sole.
-Should fit snugly but not be uncomfortably tight. \$60 - \$140 Paper, postage stamps, envelopes (Optional) You will have an opportunity to write letters.
+1 Watch with Alarm Should be inexpensive, durable, & waterproof.
+Some instructors may request that you leave your watch behind. \$10 - \$50 1 pr Rock Climbing Shoes The classic rock climbing shoe is a close-fitting shoe built with suede leather or a suede and fabric combination upper that is sewn or bonded to a smooth, "sticky" rubber sole.
+Should fit snugly but not be uncomfortably tight. \$60 - \$140 Paper, postage stamps, envelopes You will have an opportunity to write letters.
 Instructors will not have extra envelopes or stamps so make sure to bring plenty.